 Creative Commons Attribution-Share Alike 3.0

-Euonymus japonicus is a Evergreen Shrub up to 4.50 metres tall.
+Euonymus japonicus is an evergreen shrub that can grow up to 4.50 metres tall.

 It has edible, medicinal and miscellaneous uses.